rjain2470/lean-prover/README.md

 ```lean4
 ∀ n m : ℕ, n + m = m + n
 ```
-Setting k = 5, this query is be embedded using our textual embedder and transformed into the following prompt:
+Setting k = 5, this query is embedded using our textual embedder and transformed into the following prompt:
 ```
 You are an expert Lean 4 code generator.
 Your goal is to prove the following statement:
 STATEMENT: